-1. Appropriate Square Footage
+1. Square Footage That Works for You

-3. Specifics of Your Location
+3. Your Land

-In certain neighborhoods, you also must be aware of the local homeowners association and any guidelines that pertain to new custom design construction.
+In certain neighborhoods, take note of the local homeowners association and any guidelines that pertain to new custom home construction.
 If you haven't already acquired land for your project, reach out to your home builder.
 Based on the size and style of the house you want and other factors, they can refer you to certain neighborhoods or communities with available lots that fit your vision.

-4. Flood Risks and Environmental Hazards
+4. Flood Risks & Environmental Hazards

-Before building a house in Texas, you also want to investigate the potential risks associated with a particular area.
-A big one to be aware of is the flood hazard.
-For example, if a geographic area is designated as a 100-year floodplain, that means there’s a 1% annual chance of flooding; areas designated as 500-year floodplains have a 0.2% chance of flooding in a given year.
+Before building a house in Texas, investigate the potential risks associated with a particular area, such as the flood hazard.
+For example, if a geographic area is designated as a 100-year floodplain, this means there’s a 1% chance of flooding annually.
+Areas designated as 500-year floodplains have a 0.2% chance of flooding in a given year.

 5. Detention Requirements